ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |angle_mirror|
      - From non-collinear points a, b, c, creates x on the opposite side of bc with respect to a in a way that angle abx doubles angle abc.
+(Compare to :ref:`on_aline0 x a b c d e f g` below.)
      - :math:`\widehat{abc}=\widehat{cbx}` (eqangle b a b c b c b x).
      - Ray